Meet the Machine:

 is originally from Kissimmee, Florida and studied at Southern Illinois University Carbondale, earning bachelor’s degrees in painting and studio art with an art history minor in 2012.
 Affected by a sense of quiet vastness and sublime associations of the astronomical and celestial, she works in between painting and sculpture to mimic conditions of atmospheric spectacle bonded with emotional response.
 Emily completed her master’s degree from The Pennsylvania Academy of the Fine Arts in Philadelphia, PA in 2015.

 is a Ph.D. student in Art History at Bryn Mawr College.
 She has organized and assisted with exhibitions in Boston, New York, Philadelphia, and Virginia.
-Her curatorial and fine arts practices engage with archives as artistic process and critique and early computer art in the United States.
-She is originally from Sterling, Virginia, and currently lives in Philadelphia.
+Her research interests engage with archive-as-medium and early computer art in the United States.
+She is originally from Virginia, and currently lives in Philadelphia.

 is a painter native of the San Francisco Bay Area.
 She received the degrees of a Bachelor of Fine Arts and a Bachelor of Arts Modern Languages in French, from Sonoma State University.
 Her love of studying and making art led her to move to Philadelphia to obtain an MFA in Painting and Drawing from the Tyler School of Art.
 Her work engages personal narratives through various media including sculpture and experimental drawing with found materials.
 Heyward's work has been exhibited nationally at various institutions including the College of Physicians in Philadelphia, The Woodmere Museum, and the Appleton Museum of Art in Florida.
 Her career goals focus on sharing her love of art with students in higher education while maintaining an active studio practice.